Palmyra fruit payasam

 20 yellow sultanas or raisins

 Heat the milk in a pot with the sugar and the urad dal flour.
-When warm, stir continuously till you get the consistency of light cream.
-Take off the stove.
+When warm, stir continuously until it reaches the consistency of light cream.
+Remove the pot from the stove.

-Add the vanilla extract, cashew nuts and raisins and mix in well.
+Add the vanilla extract, cashew nuts, and raisins and mix well.

 Purèe 15 of the palmyra fruits to a rough consistency and mix in.
-Chop the other 3 fruit into small bits and add to the payasam and stir well.
+Chop the other three fruits into small bits and add them to the payasam, stirring well.
 Taste for sweetness and flavour.